Child Development

 • Assessing children and environments (developmental needs, behavioral guidance, home, school, community).

-• Analyzing developmental contexts (including gender, ethnicity, social class, culture).
+• Analyzing developmental contexts (including gender, ethnicity, social class, and culture).

 • Understanding how relationships (e.g., family, peer, romantic) shape development.

-• Internship courses that allow students to apply knowledge, learning experiences, and critical thinking skills in professional settings.
+• Applying knowledge, learning experiences, and critical thinking skills in professional settings through internship courses.

 In addition to developmental period courses (i.e., prenatal/infancy, early and middle childhood, adolescence, and emerging adulthood), we offer courses on dating, marriage, parenting, family relations, children’s gender and sexuality, risk and resilience, social and emotional intelligence, and global perspectives of childhood.